cheatham1/SoftwareBook/histograms.md

 <img src="./Output/lep_eta.jpg" width="200" />

 Looking at lepton Particle Data Group ([PDG](http://pdg.lbl.gov)) ID we see peaks at 11 and 13.
 These correspond to electrons and muons according to the official [numbering scheme](http://pdg.lbl.gov/2015/reviews/rpp2015-rev-monte-carlo-numbering.pdf).
 The histogram is showing absolute values of ID, hence we do not see separately positrons (PDGID=-11) or anti-muons (PDGID=-13).

 This TTbarAnalysis requires 'exactly one good lepton with $$p_T$$ > 25 GeV' (see chapter 'Event Selection').
-Indeed this agrees with the distributions seen in Number of Leptons and Lepton Transverse Momentum.
+The distributions of number of leptons and lepton transverse momentum show this to be the case.

-The Lepton pseudorapidity distribution is symmetrical, with data and simulated data in agreement.
+The lepton pseudorapidity distribution is symmetrical, with data and simulated data in agreement.

 <img src="./Output/WtMass.jpg" width="200" />
 <img src="./Output/etmiss.jpg" width="200" />